Engage your new students in sharing about themselves, their families, and their summer vacations through a variety of learning activities.

-- Students will identify a positive physical feature of themselves.
+- Identify a positive physical feature of themselves

-- Students will work in pairs to take part in an online writer's workshop.
+- Work in pairs to take part in an online writer's workshop

-- Students will create a descriptive poem about their favorite feature.
+- Create a descriptive poem about their favorite feature

 - The Best Part of Me by Wendy Ewald